 Any statutory, contractual or other legal obligations related to the retirement of tangible long-lived assets when such obligations are incurred, are recognized if a reasonable estimate of fair value can be made.
 These obligations are measured initially at fair value and the resulting costs capitalized to the carrying value of the related asset.
 In subsequent periods, the liability is adjusted for any changes in the amount or timing and for the discounting of the underlying future cash flows.
 The capitalized asset retirement cost is amortized to operations over the life of the asset.
-No liability has been recorded as the Company is in the exploration and/or pre-feasibility stage for its properties and the fair value of the liability cannot be reasonably estimated at this stage.
+The Company assessed its mineral properties, and based upon such assessments, there were no known material asset retirement obligations as at June 30, 2008.